Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Shor's algorithm is difficult to understand because it mixes together ideas from quantum physics, signal processing, number theory, and computer science.
 I didn't cover all of the details, but I hope I got across the basic ideas needed to understand the pieces and how they fit into a coherent algorithm for factoring numbers.

+# Acknowledgements

+I'd like to thank Bernardo Meurer for proof-reading this post and pointing out several places where the explanations were seriously lacking.